 In order to permanently delete files, you must manually delete them on the server or use IDrive's automated Archive Cleanup function.
 Archive Cleanup should be used with caution, however, as is will permanently delete data which has been deleted locally.

 Not very well advertised is the fact that as well as backing files up to the Cloud, you can opt to back up files to a local or WiFi-connected drive.
 You can even do this without backing data up to IDrive's servers at all, making the IDrive desktop client a handy free local backup tool.

 Privacy and Security

 IDrive is based in the United States.
-As we know from Edward Snowden, this is a country which performs pervasive domestic and international mass surveillance and which is known to target technology companies which claim to offer their customers' privacy.
+As we know from Edward Snowden, this is a country that performs pervasive domestic and international mass surveillance and is known to target technology companies that claim to offer their customers' privacy.

 None of which should matter if you opt to enable end-to-end encryption using a private key, although being closed source means we can never be sure what the software is really doing.

 To maintain our quality of service and to assist in the analysis of product performance, we may also gather data on connection information, including the timing and size of all packets sent over the Internet during a session, session date and times, Device Internet Protocol ('IP') address, browser type, Device name and/or identification number, and other interactions with the Service.

 This is a lot of metadata.
 And, of course, IDrive has direct access to your files unless you opt to create a private encryption key.

 The first thing to note is that IDrive uses closed source software.
 This means there is no way to independently verify the information IDrive provides or to check the software for flaws or backdoors.
 When added to the fact that IDrive is a US company this is not reassuring.